jjjjjacckk/p4-nat/README.md

 # Improvement of Symmetric NAT Traversal Mechanism in p4 Based SDN

 ## To Know
-You don't have download all the files.
-Only the `p4-nat-concise` is needed.
+**You don't have download all the files.
+Only the `p4-nat-concise` is needed.**

 ## Credit
-This repository is forked from [blizzardplus's p4-nat repository](https://github.com/blizzardplus/p4-nat)
+This repository was forked from [blizzardplus's p4-nat repository](https://github.com/blizzardplus/p4-nat)

-I found out that there are a lot of deprecated functions and features, so I rewrite basically all the framework for Project
+**I found out that there are a lot of deprecated functions and features, so I rewrite basically all the framework for Project on my own.**

 ## Introduction
 This is a Project proposing an solution for `Symmetric NAT Traversal` using p4 based SDN.

 I compared my solution with which proposed by Waseda University in this [paper](https://www.semanticscholar.org/paper/A-New-Method-for-Symmetric-NAT-Traversal-in-UDP-and-Yamada-Yoshida/0004757d7fc7683706b0decd8ec6ee6bdf638cc2?p2df)

-# Getting started
+# Get started

 ## Build Up The Environment
 - Ubuntu 16.04 LTS